Owen-Tam/owentam/content/CTF/secret-compartment.md

 Clearly, the flag is stored in `app/compartment.txt`, which is owned by the user `yakitori`.
 The service runs as `yakitori` as well, so if we can exploit the binary to read the file, we can get the flag.

-For purposes of local testing, I created an `app/compartment.txt` file with the contents `CTF{flag}`.
+For purposes of local testing, I created an `app/compartment.txt` file with the contents `ctf{flag}`.

 ## Understanding the program